Alone Again (Naturally)

 on shaky ground indeed.

-However, undoubtedly the strongest, most emphatic affirmation in the entire New Testament that God is not done with the Jews and that He has plans to save and restore Israel as a nation is found in Romans 9–11.
+However, undoubtedly the strongest, most emphatic affirmation in the entire New Testament that God is not done with the Jews and that He has plans to save and restore Israel as a nation is found in his powerful epistle to the church at Rome, in chapters 9–11.

 Paul hammers away for three full chapters about how even though Israel stumbled in disbelief, their stumbling (that is, their rejection of Jesus as the Messiah and the fact that they had Him crucified) gave the Gentiles an opportunity to be grafted into the New Covenant.
 Thus, salvation by faith in Christ's atoning sacrifice can come to both Jews and Gentiles as a result of the depth of God's mercy and the surety of His promises.